How we calculate this

 Method B — Secondary-implied

-Secondary markets (Hiive, Forge, Caplight) provide live bid/ask prices for private company shares.
-These prices already incorporate a discount to primary — they reflect what real investors are paying today.
+Secondary markets (Hiive, Forge, Caplight) publish bid/ask indications for private company shares.
+These prices already incorporate a discount to primary — they reflect what investors have recently indicated willingness to pay in private secondary transactions.

 We collect the 3–5 most recent indications per company and apply exponential recency weighting: a transaction from 30 days ago has roughly 5× the weight of one from 180 days ago (e⁻ᵈ/¹⁸⁰ decay function).
 This prevents stale data from dominating the estimate.